firebolt-db/godocs/docs/Guides/loading-data/loading-data.md

 1. Create an external table linked to files in an Amazon S3 bucket.

     The following code creates an external table that links to files in Amazon S3 bucket.
-The table has a defined schema that match the type and names of the originating data:
+The table has a defined schema that matches the type and names of the originating data:
     ```sql
     CREATE EXTERNAL TABLE IF NOT EXISTS ex_playstats (
       GameID INTEGER,